 Dennis' song: Dennis sings "Make Love With a Guitar".
 The English lyric version was written by Raymond Leveen, based on the original Spanish version by Maria Grever.
 It was copyrighted on January 16, 1940, and released on record by Ted Weems

 23. 03/10/40 MR. BENNY GOES TO WASHINGTON

 Orchestra opening: The orchestra opens the program with "Run, Rabbit, Run".
 The song was written by Noel Gay and Ralph Butler, was copyrighted July 25, 1939 and than copyrighted again in a different version with anti-Adolf Hitler lyrics on May 15, 1940.
 It’s from the play The Little Dog Laughed, which opened in London at the start of the new War, on October 11, 1939

-Note: A generally funny episode.
-And it's pretty impressive for Don to be celebrating 17 years on the radio already by 1940.
+Note 23-a: A generally funny episode.
+And it's pretty impressive for Don to be celebrating seventeen years on the radio already by 1940.
 Admittedly I'm on record as not being to excited by most of the "plays"/film parodies done by the Benny Players in the pre-1940 years of the show, and this one isn't too much of an exception, but there are some funny lines in their version of the Frank Capra film, especially by Phil Harris.